sofiajaramillo/DMS-code/2021-05-13-FinalProject.md

 The problem now was the flocking.
 I needed to write code that would allow the creatures to crowd together, but not touch each other.
 So basically flock.

 Again, I couldn't simply write by own code for this, since it would require a deep understand of seeking and separation forces.
 So I sought to look for similar examples that accomplished a similar goal in order to implement my code into mine, with credit of course.

+I landed on the example for separation forces in the "Nature of Code" book, chapter 6 section 8.
+It did exactly what I was intending for.
+And in a perfect world I would have simply taken some of the basic setup of the code and brought it over to my code, simply implementing it.

+But overestimated how complex the code was, and the fact that I both didn't have the time and understanding to make it work that way.

+After some thought, I settled on the

+Which is what I did, I used the example code, the separtion sketch as a base, and brought over my own code into it, basically modifiying to creature

 ### Positives and Negatives

+After getting the flocking done, I had a pretty good setup.
+A program that

+Now the next part was including the rest of my features.
+Both successfully and not.